landesberg-design/plugin-ajax-load-more-pro/README.txt

 == Changelog ==

+= 1.2.17 - March 9, 2023 =
+**Filters - 2.0.2.1 **
+* HOTFIX: Sanitizing filters target parameter with `sanitize_key` to coincide with core ALM `5.6.0.4` release.

 = 1.2.16 - February 25, 2023 =
 **Filters - 2.0.2 **
 * FIX: Fixed issue with parsing filters & facets on archive templates/pages.
 * FIX: Fixed querystring params not being passed to query on taxonomy archive pages.
-* FIX: Fixed dyanmic filter values not working on archive pages.
+* FIX: Fixed dynamic filter values not working on archive pages.
 * FIX: Fixed issue with PHP generator output and sort field.
 * NEW: Added `alm_filters_range_slider_steps` hook to adjust the default input steps when using the Range Slider.
 * NEW: Added `alm_filters_textfield_submit_label` to filter textfield submit button labels.
-* NEW: Added `alm_filters_textfield_placeholder` to filter of the textfield input placeholder.
+* NEW: Added `alm_filters_textfield_placeholder` to filter the textfield input placeholder.
 * NEW: Added `alm_filters_css_classes` to allow for filtering of container classnames.

 **WooCommerce - 1.2.1 **